Skip to main content

 ISO Rating

-Montgomery County ESD #6- Porter Fire Department has an ISO Rating of 3
+Montgomery County ESD #6- Porter Fire Department has an ISO Rating of 2

-The Porter Fire Department Department has received the third highest Public Protection Classification rating from the Insurance Services Office (ISO).
-The Insurance Services Office, along with the Texas State Fire Marshal’s Office, has approved the Class 3 rating.
+The Porter Fire Department Department has received the second highest Public Protection Classification rating from the Insurance Services Office (ISO).
+The Insurance Services Office, along with the Texas State Fire Marshal’s Office, has approved the Class 2 rating.
 The score is based on a variety of factors, including fire alarm and communications systems, the water supply system including the condition and maintenance of hydrants and amount of available water, training, staffing and distribution of firefighting assets.

 As you may be aware, some areas pose more risk of fires damaging homes than others.
 Each area has an ISO fire rating, and this rating can impact your homeowner’s insurance premiums.
 Fires can be incredibly destructive, with not only the flames being damaging.
 Smoke, ash, and soot can also provide a lot of damage to homes and people.
 It is important to get a good home insurance plan to protect yourself financially if fire causes damage.